1danielr/auto-gb/README.md

-# auto-gb
+# JAX vs PyTorch: Automatic Differentiation for XGBoost
-Automatic Differentiation for Gradient Boosted Decision Trees.
+Code snippets for the corresponding Medium article.